chronos-tachyon/roxy/configuration.md

 }
 ```

-The `"<name>"` key is a unique identifier for this target configuration.
+The `"<name>"` key is a unique identifier for this frontend configuration.
 The name must
 consist of letters, numbers, or the punctuation characters `_`, `.`, `+`, and `-`.
 The
 name cannot begin with a number or punctuation, nor can it end with punctuation, nor can
 two punctuation characters appear next to each other.

-The `"type"` field selects which target type to use for this target configuration:
+The `"type"` field selects which frontend type to use for this frontend configuration:

 * `"fs"` serves static content out of the local filesystem
 * `"http"` provides reverse proxying to one or more hosts via HTTP (with or without TLS)